Benjamin Disraeli: First Derby government

+Budget

-Disraeli's task as Chancellor was to devise a budget which would satisfy the protectionist elements who supported the Tories, without uniting the free-traders against it.
+Disraeli's task as chancellor was to devise a budget which would satisfy the protectionist elements who supported the Tories, without uniting the free-traders against it.
 His proposed budget, which he presented to the Commons on 3 December, lowered the taxes on malt and tea, provisions designed to appeal to the working class.
 To make his budget revenue-neutral, as funds were needed to provide defences against the French, he doubled the house tax and continued the income tax.
 Disraeli's overall purpose was to enact policies which would benefit the working classes, making his party more attractive to them.
 Although the budget did not contain protectionist features, the Opposition was prepared to destroy it—and Disraeli's career as Chancellor—in part out of revenge for his actions against Peel in 1846.
 MP Sidney Herbert predicted that the budget would fail because "Jews make no converts".

 Disraeli delivered the budget on 3 December 1852, and prepared to wind up the debate for the government on 16 December—it was customary for the Chancellor to have the last word.
 A massive defeat for the government was predicted.
-Disraeli attacked his opponents individually, and then as a force, "I face a Coalition ...
+Disraeli attacked his opponents individually, and then as a force: "I face a Coalition ...
 This, too, I know, that England does not love coalitions."
 His speech of three hours was quickly seen as a parliamentary masterpiece.
 As MPs prepared to divide, Gladstone rose to his feet and began an angry speech, despite the efforts of Tory MPs to shout him down.
 The interruptions were fewer, as Gladstone gained control of the House, and in the next two hours painted a picture of Disraeli as frivolous and his budget as subversive.
 The government was defeated by 19 votes, and Derby resigned four days later.
 He was replaced by the Peelite Earl of Aberdeen, with Gladstone as his Chancellor.
-Because of Disraeli's unpopularity among the Peelites, no party reconciliation was possible while he remained Tory leader in the House of Commons.
+Because of Disraeli's unpopularity among the Peelites, no party reconciliation was possible while he remained Tory leader in the Commons.